 In addition, we, as well as any third-party manufacturer, will be required to register such manufacturing facilities with the FDA (and have a U.S. agent for the facility, if outside the United States) and other regulatory authorities.
 The facilities will be subject to inspections confirming compliance with the FDA, and other regulatory authority cGMP or similar foreign requirements.
 We do not control the manufacturing process of our product candidates, and we are dependent on our contract manufacturing partners for compliance with cGMPs or similar regulations for manufacture of both active drug substances and finished drug products.
 If we or any third-party manufacturer fails to maintain regulatory compliance, our business, financial condition and results of operations may be harmed, and the FDA or other regulatory authorities can impose regulatory sanctions that range from a warning letter to withdrawal of approval to seeking product seizures, injunctions and, where appropriate, criminal prosecution.
-Pursuant to our agreements with VISEN, we have and may in the future supply material to VISEN for use in clinical trials and commercial applications.
-In order to fulfill these supply, we rely on third-party manufacturers over which we have no or very limited control or power.
+Pursuant to our agreements with VISEN, we have provided and may in the future provide, clinical supplies of our product candidates and commercial supplies of our products to VISEN for its use in clinical trials and commercialization.
+Pursuant to our agreements with Teijin, we may also provide Teijin with clinical supplies of our product candidates and commercial supplies of our products for Teijin's use in future clinical trials and commercialization.
+In order to fulfill these supplies, we rely on third-party manufacturers over which we have no or very limited control or power.

-If our contract manufacturers cannot successfully manufacture material that conforms to our specifications and the strict regulatory requirements of the FDA or similar regulatory authorities, they will not be able to secure and/or maintain regulatory approval for their manufacturing facilities.
+If our contract manufacturers cannot successfully manufacture our product candidates or products that conform to our specifications and the strict regulatory requirements of the FDA or similar regulatory authorities, they will not be able to secure and/or maintain regulatory approval for their manufacturing facilities.
 In addition, we have no control over the ability of our contract manufacturers to maintain adequate quality control, quality assurance and qualified personnel.
 If the FDA or a similar regulatory authority does not approve these facilities for the manufacture of our products or product candidates or if it withdraws any such approval in the future, we may need to find alternative manufacturing facilities, which would significantly impact our ability to develop, obtain regulatory approval for or market our products or product candidates, if approved.